 Authority under Section 6333 is sparse, but it is nonetheless clear that a “purpose reasonably related to [a] person’s interests as a member” does not include a member’s commercial or political interests, harassment, or massive and repeated inspection demands probing the minutiae of financial records and details of management and administration.
 Similar limitations will be applied to rights of inspection provided by the Bylaws.

-Unlike the exercise of the other community powers, which require community engagement and escalation before initiating a request for action by the EC, the CCWG-Accountability recommends that a petition for inspection be brought directly by a single SO/AC or by multiple SO/ACs through making a written demand on ICANN for the requested materials.
-If the Board refused or ignored the request, the petitioning SO/AC(s) could then initiate an escalating community decision-making process to enforce the demand on the Board, requiring community consensus
+Unlike the exercise of the other community powers, which require community engagement and escalation before initiating a request for action by the Empowered Community, the CCWG-Accountability recommends that a petition for inspection be brought directly by a single Decisional Participant or by multiple Decisional Participants through making a written demand on ICANN for the requested materials.
+If the Board refused or ignored the request, the petitioning Decisional Participant(s) could then initiate an escalating community decision-making process to enforce the demand on the Board[, requiring community consensus].

+Sidley/Adler Note: The paragraph above provides that “If the Board refused or ignored the request, the petitioning Decisional Participant(s) could then initiate an escalating community decision-making process to enforce the demand on the Board, requiring community consensus.”
+We recommend further clarifying the process for enforcing inspection rights.
+For example, must a Decisional Participant that seeks to exercise the inspection right obtain support from any other Decisional Participant in order to escalate and seek enforcement of this right (i.e., is consensus required)?
+Or is it sufficient for the Decisional Participant seeking inspection to invite and consider comments from all Decisional Participants (similar to the process for removing an individual SO/AC nominated director)?

 Investigation right

 There could be areas where the community might wish to have additional power in having transparency into investigations of potential fraud or financial mismanagement in ICANN.
-To address these concerns the CCWG-Accountability recommends the adoption of the following audit process: upon three SO/ACs coming together to identify a perceived issue with fraud or gross mismanagement of ICANN resources, ICANN will retain a third party, independent firm to undertake a specific audit to investigate that issue.
+To address these concerns the CCWG-Accountability recommends the adoption of the following audit process: upon three SOs/ACs coming together to identify a perceived issue with fraud or gross mismanagement of ICANN resources, ICANN will retain a third party, independent firm to undertake a specific audit to investigate that issue.
 The audit report will be made public, and the ICANN Board will be required to consider the recommendations and findings of that report.

 This process will first be developed outside of the ICANN Bylaws to enable flexibility and adjustments and can be incorporated when appropriate.